Coedice/codeSmells/_smells/objectOrientationAbusers/alternativeClassesWithDifferentInterfaces.md

 ---
 layout: smell
-group: Object-Orientation Abuser
+group: Object-Orientation Abusers
-title: Refused Bequest
+title: Alternative Classes with Different Interfaces
-image: refusedBequest.png
+image: alternativeClassesWithDifferentInterfaces.png
 ---
 Long Methods are methods that span too many lines.
 When a method gets too long, perhaps it is responsible for more tasks than it should be.
 ## Example